Sunday, June 30, 2024

 The people that I have encountered in Canada have been extraordinarily nice.
 Yesterday evening I stopped at a gas station to fill-up for the next day's travel, and two attendants came out to wait on me.
 A young man ran the pump, and an older gentleman washed my windows.
 I had the window down and was listening to them chatter at they worked.
 The young man said, to me "Missouri," using the long "e" sound at the end of the word, and the older guy said, "No, that's "Missouri" and used the "uh"should at the end.
 I told him that he had pronounced it like a native Missourian.
 Then I asked if he had ever been there, and he said that he hadn't.
 He apparently was just a good listener.

 Today I stopped for lunch at a McDonald's in Medicine Hat, Alberta.
 It was a few minutes before noon, and the place was basically empty.
 It looks like McDonald's is not the draw in Canada that it is in the US.
 I also turned around in the city of Swift Current in the parking lot of a very small Walmart, so perhaps the Walton's are not as important here as they are in Red State America.
-As I was standing in the parking lot of the McDonald's in Medicine Hat and surreptitiously trying to give myself an insulin injection in the stomach without attracting the attention of the local police, a young man walked behind he toward the eatery and said, "You are a long way from home."
+As I was standing in the parking lot of the McDonald's in Medicine Hat and surreptitiously trying to give myself an insulin injection in the stomach without attracting the attention of the local police, a young man walked behind me headed toward the eatery and said, "You are a long way from home."
 (He had obviously seen my license plate.)
 "Yes, I am," I replied."
 "Are you having a good trip?"
 "Yes I am.
 Thank you for asking."
 He was a very nice and pleasant person.
 The lady in the Welcome Center for Alberta was very cordial and pleasant, and so to all of the hotel clerks whom I have dealt with since crossing the international border.

 I heard on the radio as I was driving through Saskatchewan (a huge province) this morning that it's new population figure for the entire province in 1,230,000 - and it increased by 30,000 during the last year.
 Perhaps the political refugees from the United States are already arriving!